YijianZhou/YijianZhou.github.io/presentations.md

 ### 2019
 - **Hybrid earthquake detection and phase picking algorithm using convolutional and recurrent neural networks ([paper link](https://doi.org/10.1785/0220180319))**
-    Invited by Institute of Geophysics, China Earthquake Administration, Beijing, China (2019/10)
+    Invited by Institute of Geophysics, CEA, Beijing, China (2019/10)
-    & Ocean University of China, College of Marine Geoscience, Qingdao, China.
-(2019/07)
+    & at the 2nd Symposium of AI in Seismology, Ocean University of China, Qingdao, China (2019/07)

 ### 2018
 - **AI-based earthquake detection and phase picking**
-    Invited by Institute of Geophysics, China Earthquake Administration, Beijing, China (2018/10)
+    Invited by Institute of Geophysics, CEA, Beijing, China (2018/10)
     & The Second Monitoring and Application Center, CEA, Xi’an, China (2018/09)
     & Peking University, Beijing, China (2018/04)